Bar Application Process Overview

 • Amending Your School of Law Application

-All Miami Law students have a continuing obligation to update their applications with incidents that have occurred after filing the original application for admission to law school.
+All Miami Law students have a continuing obligation to update their law school applications with character and fitness incidents that have occurred after filing the original application for admission.
 In addition, you must make late disclosures if matters were not initially disclosed to the School of Law.
-There must be consistency between:

 During the fall of students’ 1L year, the School of Law holds a mandatory meeting regarding bar admission and character & fitness.
-Members of the Florida Board of Bar Examiners present information at the meeting, however attendance is mandatory for all students, regardless of the intended jurisdiction of practice.
+Members of the Florida Board of Bar Examiners (FBBE) present information at the meeting; however, attendance is mandatory for all students, regardless of the intended jurisdiction of practice.

 Under Section 1.03 (g) of the University of Miami Law School Honor Code, conduct that could subject a student to sanctions under the Code includes: